Jesaig/FormalLanguages/README.md

-# Task of course "Formal languages" in MIPT
+# Task from course "Formal languages" in MIPT

 **Problem**
 There are given α and word u ∈ {a, b, c}*.
 Find the length of u's the biggest suffix which belongs to L.